breakfasting/W3D4_sudoku/README.md

 necessary.
 You are allowed to use the scientific method.
 Your approaches are allowed to be creative.
 5. If you run out of approaches and are dumbfounded for more than 5 minutes, ask students near you for approaches to try.
 6. Run `ruby sudoku.rb` and make sure the game plays like the master version.
-If the game works after two turns, you're done!
+If the game works after two turns, you're done!git
 7. Add and commit your change once the code works.  **Don't push**.
 Reference [git-workflow][git-workflow] if you need it (especially the "Working" section).

 Check out the `final-level` and `super-evil-level` at the end.